Ryan Reid (basketball): Professional career

-Reid was automatically eligible for the 2010 NBA Draft after finishing his four-year college eligibility.
-The Oklahoma City Thunder were the only NBA team which sought to work out before the draft.
+Reid was automatically eligible for the 2010 NBA draft after finishing his four-year college eligibility.
+The Oklahoma City Thunder were the only NBA team that sought to see him play or practice before the draft.
 He was eventually drafted by the Indiana Pacers with the 57th pick in the draft and his rights were immediately traded to the Thunder in exchange for the rights to Magnum Rolle, the 51st pick.
 His selection was considered a surprise in the draft because some analysts did not even consider him as a top-100 prospect for the draft.
 Nevertheless, the Thunder was already impressed with Reid's defensive abilities and work ethic and decided to take a chance on him.

 He played for the Thunder in the 2010 Orlando Summer League.
 He played in four games, averaging 8.3 points and 3.8 rebounds in 16.0 minutes per game.
-However, he didn't receive a contract offer or an invitation to the Thunder's training camp for the 2010–11 season.
+However, he did not receive a contract offer or an invitation to the Thunder's training camp for the 2010–11 season.
 On November 26, 2010, he was acquired by the Tulsa 66ers, the D-League affiliate of the Thunder.
-His rights in the NBA are still held by the Thunder.
-Hence, the Thunder is the only team that is allowed to call up Reid to the NBA during the 2010–11 season.
+His rights in the NBA were still held by the Thunder.
+Hence, the Thunder was the only team allowed to call up Reid to the NBA during the 2010–11 season.
 He averaged 8.5 points on 50.3 percent shooting and 5.8 rebounds per game in 48 games with the 66ers.

 He returned to the 66ers for the 2011–12 season.
 After playing 8 games and averaging 11.8 points and 8.9 rebounds per game, he was called up to the Thunder training camp roster on December 13, 2011.
 On January 16, 2012, Reid returned to the 66ers on assignment from the Thunder.
 He was recalled on February 6, 2012.

 On March 16, 2012, Reid was reassigned to the 66ers.
 He was recalled and then waived on March 21, 2012.
 He then returned to the 66ers on March 23, 2012.

-On November 17, 2014 he signed with SLUC Nancy of the LNB Pro A.
+On November 17, 2014, he signed with SLUC Nancy of the LNB Pro A.

-On February 14, 2018 he signed with the St. John's Edge of NBL Canada.
+On February 14, 2018, he signed with the St. John's Edge of NBL Canada.

+Death

+Ryan Reid died following a medical emergency on July 9, 2025, at the age of 38.